JasonnVo/U-Link/SUBMISSION.md

 **Primary Architecture Components:**

-- **Frontend (React):** Provides the user interface for the application, including displaying the leaderboard.
+- **Frontend (React):** Provides the user interface for the application, including the leaderboard.
 It communicates with the backend to fetch necessary data.
-- **Backend (Node.js + Express):** Currently, this consists of a `leaderboard-service` microservice.
+- **Backend (Node.js + Express):** Currently, this is just the `leaderboard-service` microservice.
 It handles API requests related to the leaderboard, processes data, and interacts with the database and cache.
-- **Database (PostgreSQL):** Stores persistent data for the leaderboard, such as student information, ride counts, and points.
+- **Database (PostgreSQL):** This is how the longe-term data for the leaderboard is stored, such as student information, ride counts, and points.
 TypeORM is used as the Object-Relational Mapper.
-- **Caching (Redis):** Employed by the `leaderboard-service` to cache frequently accessed leaderboard data, enhancing response times and reducing database load.
+- **Caching (Redis):** Through the `leaderboard-service` to cache frequently accessed leaderboard data, speeding up response times and reducing database load.
-- **Containerization (Docker):** Both the frontend and the `leaderboard-service` are containerized using Docker, facilitating consistent deployment environments and scalability.
+- **Containerization (Docker):** Both the frontend and the `leaderboard-service` are containerized using Docker, which gives the product consistent deployment environments and scalability.

 **Communication Between Components:**

-- The frontend (React) communicates with the backend `leaderboard-service` (Node.js + Express) primarily via REST APIs over HTTP.
-For instance, it fetches leaderboard data to display to the user.
-The Vite proxy configuration indicates API requests are routed to the backend service.
+- The frontend (React) communicates with the backend `leaderboard-service` (Node.js + Express) through REST APIs over HTTP.
+Example: it fetches leaderboard data to display to the user.
+The Vite proxy configuration indicates API requests are routed to the backend service (Struggled with this part).

 **Data Storage:**

 - **PostgreSQL:** Serves as the primary relational database for storing structured data related to the leaderboard, including user scores and relevant details.
-- **Redis:** Utilized as an in-memory data store for caching purposes, specifically to speed up the retrieval of leaderboard information.
+- **Redis:** Used as an in-memory data store for caching purposes, to speed up the retrieval of leaderboard information.

 # Architecture Diagram